 Our mission in Pi Sigma Alpha is to help you succeed in your studies at ASU and expand your opportunities for the future.
 Though being able to reference Pi Sigma Alpha on your resume is helpful, you will also experience many other benefits of being a member.
 The organization brings together students and faculty for both formal and informal occasions: lectures, career workshops, and social get-togethers.
 Members benefit from relationships with faculty members as well as with their bright and ambitious peers.
-The organization holds weekly meetings every Tuesday at 6pm in Coor 6605 and additional social events.

 For more information regarding the Delta Theta Chapter, Pi Sigma Alpha, please contact Vice President Austin Garlington.

 All political science majors are welcome to attend Pi Sigma Alpha events.
 Please contact firstname.lastname@example.org to get on the mailing list for events.